cakasten/fakeReddit/README.md

-A fake reddit app using react and redux
+A fake reddit app that uses Reddit's JSON api.

+to start the App, run `npm  install` and then `npm start`